StefanGrimminck/ES6-T62/assignment3/paper.md

 ![LS0 to LS3 - LED selector regsiters](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment3/part2/LS_selector_registers.PNG?raw=true)

 As you can see, the definitions in `PCA9532.h` for led modes correspond with the modes described in the LED selector registers.
-With the `SET_LED_OFF` and `SET_LED' macro's we can create a mask to set the correct bits in the obtained LSn registers.
-After this is done we write the new value back to the register to set the leds.
+With the `SET_LED_OFF` and `SET_LED` macro's we can create a mask to set the correct bits in the obtained LSn registers.
+After this is done we write the new value back to the register to set the leds with `write_buf`.

 For our blink and dimmer function we do need to manipulate aditional register values.
 These are
 - PSC0 => program the period of the PWM output.
 (Blink1)